 Children learning about Jesus for the first time.

 Encourage your group to stop and hear people’s stories whenever they get the chance.
 Sure, there is plenty of work to do!
 But painting over graffiti or serving soup or digging a well are tasks that pale in comparison to the joy of connecting as an equal with another person from a totally different neighborhood or culture.

-Taking the time to look in people’s eyes, learn their names, and understand their stories—this is what really makes a long term impact (both on the people we meet and in our own lives).
+Take the time to look into people’s eyes, learn their names, and understand their stories.
+This is what really makes a long-term impact (both on the people we meet and in our own lives).
 It’s a simple way to make people feel valued, and it gives us the chance to grow and share more of our story, too.

 4. EMBRACE ALL THE NEW EXPERIENCES